 An effective marketing strategy needs to be multi-faceted–covering many different communication platforms to reach new and existing patients.
 As you are able, focus on basic marketing pillars such as emails, text, social media, paid ads, etc. Each of these platforms helps keep your practice in the forefront of your patients’ minds and extends your visibility to potential patients.

 Make sure your practice’s website holds a prominent space on the internet.
 SEO, search engine optimization, is the process that helps increase your visibility in prospective patients’ search results.
 Simple practices such as page linking, improving website speed, providing content that matches patients’ search questions, etc. can dramatically improve your Google ranking.
-(Dive deeper into improving your website's SEO, by checking out our SEO Comprehensive Guide).

 In all your marketing channels, make sure that your unique brand comes through.
 If done well, your marketing can keep your practice relevant and visible in reaching new patients.